Identification of Dyestuff From Unknown Dyed Samples

 Colour is transferred to

-but not like that in direct dye
+but it's not like that in direct dye

 Absence of basic dye Acid dye is confirmed